TaraWilson17/data512/A1/README.md

 |granularity|monthly|
 |start|2007120100|
 |end|2016073100|

+* Note: At the time of collection, the pagecount API was failing to return mobile view counts from 200801 - 201409, so this range of values is not included in the final graphic.

 Data from July 2015 - August 2019 was gathered from the [Pageviews API](https://wikimedia.org/api/rest_v1/#/Pageviews%20data).
 The parameters used in the query were: